VikashSunda/VisionCraft-TheWinter-Challenge_fork/README.md

 # VisionCraft: The Winter Challenge

-**Make your winter worthwhile** by joining this exciting Winter Camp project!
+**Make your winter worthwhile** by joining exciting Winter Camp project!
 In this project, you’ll have the opportunity to reconstruct 3D models of real-world objects from video data.
 You'll learn how to process video frames, generate OBJ models, and refine them using Blender to create high-quality, realistic renderings—all while diving deep into computer vision and modeling.

 ## Four-Week Plan